-Fig. 3c shows the rubber viscoelastic properties testing laboratory that includes two Dynamic Mechanical Analyzer (DMA) machines.
+Fig. 3c shows the rubber properties testing laboratory that includes two Dynamic Mechanical Analyzer (DMA) machines.

 Fig. 3d graphs 23 rubber compounds that benchmarks their individual power performance ratings verses temperature.
 Note the large spread in kW values with extremes of temperature.
-Low temperature behavior also represents high speed behavior.
+Low temperature behavior has a direct and proportional equivalence to high speed behavior.

-The use of this technology allows the engineer to optimize the system components at the design stage.
+This technology allows the engineer to optimize the system components at the design stage.
 By incorporating low rolling resistance rubber compounds, major components of the system can be optimized.
-Reduced motor sizes, lower belt ratings, and lighter structural loads are a few of the items that can produce in substantial capital cost savings.
+Reduced motor sizes, lower belt strength and covers, and lighter structural loads are a few of the items that can produce substantial capital cost savings.